Multi-agent decision-making dynamics inspired by honeybees: Model reduction and value sensitivity in agent-based model

 \subsection{Model reduction to low-dimensional, attracting manifold}

-For certain classes of network graph it is possible to identify a globally attracting, low-dimensional manifold on which to reduce the dynamics \eqref{eq:DynVector}, and to perform analysis on the reduced model.
-The dimensionality $N$ of the system is treated as a discrete parameter, allowing for the study of the sensitivity of the dynamics to the sizes of the informed and uninformed populations.
-As in \cite{Leonard2012}, where the decision-making behavior of animal groups on the move is considered, simulations \nlchg{of~\eqref{eq:DynVector}} show that under the conditions described below, the dynamics exhibit fast and slow timescale behavior.
+For certain classes of network graph it is possible to identify a globally attracting, low-dimensional manifold to which the dynamics \eqref{eq:DynVector} converge, and to perform analysis on the reduced model.
+The dimension $N$ of the system is treated as a discrete parameter, allowing for the study of the sensitivity of the dynamics to the sizes of the informed and uninformed populations.
+As in \cite{Leonard2012}, where the decision-making behavior of animal groups on the move is considered, simulations of~\eqref{eq:DynVector} show that under the conditions described below, the dynamics exhibit fast and slow timescale behavior.
 Initially agents with the same preference and neighbors reach agreement, and then in the slow timescale the dynamics of these groups evolve (see Figure~\ref{fig:Reduction}).